svenluijten/laravel-view-assertions/README.md

 ## Usage
 This package exposes a single trait: `\Sven\LaravelViewAssertions\InteractsWithViews`.
-When you `use` this trait in your tests as below, you'll get access to 4 assertions:
+When you `use` this trait in your tests as below, you'll get access to several assertions:

 ```php
 <?php